 As users complete your surveys, you can view the results in the CMS.
 Under where you built your surveys, you will see another box called "Results".
 Click on one of your surveys and a list of survey completions will show below.

 Additionally, you can see the specific survey responses for each user by clicking on 'Show Results'.
-And lastly, you can export the results by clicking on 'Export Results'.
+And lastly, you can export the results as a .csv by clicking on 'Export Results'.
 Or you can click 'View All Results' to open a webpage with the full results.
 With that page open, you can use your browser's print menu to save the results as a PDF.